Skip to Main Content

 What's the workload like?

 Workload will depend on the course you are enrolled onto.
 Some courses require students to attend classes from 09:00 until 17:00 most days whereas some have relatively few contact hours of teaching per week, but expect to do a lot of independent study.
 In either case you will be required to study independently for some time each week.
 It will be up to you to manage your time and ensure that you get your work in on time even though you may have other commitments outside of university.
-For instance, it is common that you receive details of assignments at the start of term but they are not due until the end of term - and then you might find that they are all due for submission on the same date.
+For instance, it is common that you receive details of assignments at the start of the semester but they are not due until the end of the semester - and then you might find that they are all due for submission on the same date.
 If you foresee any problems talk to your tutor as soon as you can - it's really important to keep them updated.

 Is there any help with IT training alongside our studies?